Justin-Sawyer/recipes-and-deliveries/README.md

     return render(request, template, context)
 ```

 The developer once again went through the same testing process, adding and editing posts and recipes, trying to make the forms fail.
 He was satisfied that each "failure" brought about the correct result, ie, if he added multiples instead of singles, he was returned to the edit page, with the correct message.
-He was also satisfied that of there wer no erros, but the user wished to add further single tags or categories, he was brought back to the correct page.
+He was also satisfied that of there were no errors, but the user wished to add further single tags or categories, he was brought back to the correct page.
 And further, he was satisfied that if he left the checkbox unchecked, he was brought to the correct page.

 ## Formset and Inlines
 ### Formset